Mark Dolan: Television

 Dolan first came to the public's attention in 2002 after writing and performing in a Comedy Lab entitled 'The Richard Taylor Interviews'.

 Dolan was the host of Channel 4 show Balls of Steel, which he presented from 2005 to 2008.
 He was also the presenter of the TV documentary series The World's ...And Me.
-The show ran to three series and twelve one-hour films and led to the release of the book The World's Most Extraordinary People and Me, published by Harper Collins.
+The show ran to three series and twelve one-hour films and led to the release of the book The World's Most Extraordinary People and Me, published by HarperCollins.

 In 2006, Dolan helped launch More4 as the host of The Last Word, a nightly topical discussion show.
 He has also fronted shows for E4, including its launch comedy series, Show Me The Funny, and provides his voice as presenter of a new series for Five called Urban Legends.
 For five years, Dolan was the presenter of Sky Movies' weekly movie-news show 35mm and Channel 4's The Mad Bad Ad Show.

 In February 2013, Dolan took part in the fifth series of Let's Dance for Comic Relief as a member of "Destiny's Dad" alongside fellow stand-up comedians Hal Cruttenden and Shaun Keaveny.

 In 2015, Dolan co-hosted If Katie Hopkins Ruled the World with British reality TV personality Katie Hopkins.

 In 2016, he won the Celebrity Come Dine with Me Christmas Special, with a Dickensian themed meal of pea soup, three bird roast and plum duff as dessert.
 He also appeared in the fourth and final series of the Channel 4 wintersports entertainment show The Jump, alongside Bradley Wiggins, Robbie Fowler, and Jason Robinson.

-Dolan joined GB News on 23 July 2021.
-In 2022, while on the air, he criticized the Miss Greater Derry pageant, under the Miss America organization, for crowning a trans woman, Brían (pronounced "Bree-ann") Nguyen, as the winner.
-Nolan called the accused the pageant of reaching "peak woke" in a television segment.
+Dolan joined GB News on 23 July 2021, presenting various shows on the channel, including Mark Dolan Tonight.
+Dolan announced on 18 December 2024 that GB News had dropped him from the network.

+Dolan joined Talk TV in 2025.